drittich/DnsTube/README.md

 ## Building

 This solution was built using Visual Studio 2017.
-Probably best to use that version.
+It's probably best to use that version.

 ## Downloading